 WHAT IS LBTT (LAND & BUILDINGS TRANSACTION TAX)?

-Land & Buildings Tax (LBTT), which replaced UK Stamp Duty, is charged by the Scottish Government if you currently buy a residential property for more than £250,000.
-It was introduced in Scotland on April 1st, 2015 and replaced UK Stamp Duty.
+Land & Buildings Tax (LBTT), which replaced UK Stamp Duty, is charged by the Scottish Government if you buy a residential property.

 If you are buying an additional residential property in Scotland (such as buy-to-let or second home) of £40,000 or more, the Additional Dwelling Supplement (ADS) of LBTT applies.